MLaaS-idfCts/federer-training/8.Working with Federer package & cli/README.md

-# Federer package & cli
+# Working with Federer package & cli

+## In the cts

 TODO